gnmearacaun/LXQt-Labwc/README.md

 Config for running Labwc (Window Manager/Compositor) within an LXQt Wayland Session.

-With the advent of `>=` LXQt 2.1 you can use one of several WM's within LXQt to navigate around the desktop.
-LXQt provides lxpanel(bar) and lxqt-runner(launcher).
-Theming, wallpaper slideshow, power management, notifications and scaling are found in LXQt Settings.
-WM shortcuts, monitor settings and screenshots are invoked via ~/.config/labwc/*
+`>=` LXQt 2.1 supports several Wayland Compositors to control the desktop.
+LXQt provides lxpanel (the bar) and lxqt-runner (the launcher).
+Theming, power management, notifications, scaling and wallpaper slideshow are configured in LXQt Settings.

 [Labwc](https://labwc.github.io/index.html) takes a no-animation approach, focusing on stacking windows well whilst rendering some window decorations (tiling is done manually with keybindings as desired).
+WM shortcuts, monitor settings and screenshots are invoked via `~/.config/labwc/*`

-If you didn't install LXQt initially, these packages have you covered:
+If you didn't install LXQt initially, install:

 ```
 lxqt lxqt-config lxqt-policykit lxqt-powermanagement lxqt-wayland-session